AIM Program (Advanced Immersion and Mentoring)

 |Donald Gaylord, Brian Alexander, Art Goldsmith, Jim Casey||Social Sciences - Anthropology, Politics, Economics|

 |Mackenzie Brooks||Digital Culture Information|

 |Aliaa Bassiouny, Linda Hooks||Business|

 |Gregg Whitworth, Natalia Toporikova||Data Science|

 |Mark Coddington||Journalism and Strategic Communications|

 |Jon Eastwood, Jenny Davidson, Marisa Charley||Community-Based Learning|

-Note: Academic topics and presenters are subject to change for the 2022 AIM Scholars Summer virtual program.
+Note: Academic topics and presenters are subject to change for the 2023 AIM Scholars Summer virtual experience.

-AIM Scholars in this program are expected to move into their residence hall on August 25, 2022 in advance of participating in a pre-orientation trip.
-The purpose for an early move-in is for students to engage in follow-up sessions from their virtual experience, connect with their fellow scholars, and get a head start on familiarizing themselves with campus and other resources.
+AIM Scholars who are selected to participate in the virtual experience are expected to move into their residence hall on August 23, 2023, in advance of participating in a Leading Edge trip.
+The purpose for an early move-in is for students to engage in follow-up sessions from their virtual experience, connect with their fellow scholars and W&L faculty and staff, and get a head start on familiarizing themselves with campus and other resources.

 If you have questions about which program to pursue, please contact Leah Beard.
-Applications for both experiences will be due on Tuesday, May 3.
-Please note that the program leadership team will begin reviewing applications on Monday, April 25.
 We look forward to receiving your application!